sophie-thomson/garden-escape/README.md

 ***Data Model***

-- Rather than listing all of the story text within the run.py file, it was neater and more practical to move all of the narrative content into a separate story_text.py file and import the relevant variables when required.
+- To prevent the run.py file getting too large and difficult to read, all of the narrative data is in a separate story_text.py file and the relevant variables are read and displayed as required.
 - Each block of narrative text is defined as a variable with a relevant capitalised name to indicate that it is constant and should not be changed.
-- Functions that would be repeated throughout the program were moved into separate .py files and imported as necessary such as:
+- Functions that are repeated throughout the program are in separate .py files and imported as necessary such as:
     - story_separator() to display a strip of ascii art as a form of 'page break'
     - progress_prompt() to ask the player to press Enter to continue